 Shares sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus supplement.
 Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
 Any of these securities dealers may resell any shares purchased from the underwriters to other brokers or dealers at a discount of up to \$ per share from the public offering price.
-If all the shares are not sold at the public offering price, the representatives may change the offering price and the other selling terms.
-The maximum underwriting compensation will not exceed ten percent of the gross proceeds of the offering plus .5 percent reimbursement of bona fide due diligence expenses.
+If all the shares are not sold at the public offering price, the representative may change the offering price and the other selling terms.

 Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at the prices and upon the terms stated therein, and, as a result, will thereafter bear any risk associated with changing the offering price to the public or other selling terms.